Generic Name: Albuterol sulfate

 The following dosages of Albuterol tablets are expressed in terms of Albuterol base.

-The usual starting dosage for children 6 to 12 years of age is 2 mg three or four times a day.
+Pediatric Patients 6 to 12 Years of Age: For pediatric patients 6 to 12 years of age, the usual dosage is 2 mg three or four times a day.

-For children from 6 to 12 years of age who fail to respond to the initial starting dosage of 2 mg four times a day, the dosage may be cautiously increased stepwise, but not to exceed 24 mg/day (given in divided doses).
+Pediatric Patients 6 to 12 Years of Age Who Fail to Respond to the Initial Starting Dosage of 2 mg Four Times a Day: For pediatric patients from 6 to 12 years of age who fail to respondto the initial starting dosage of 2 mg four times a day, the dosage may be cautiously increasedstepwise, but not to exceed 24 mg/day (given in divided doses).

-The total daily dose should not exceed 32 mg in adults and children 12 years and older.
+The total daily dose should not exceed 24 mg per day in pediatric patients from 6 to 12 years of age and 32 mg in adults and pediatric patients over 12 years of age.

 How is Albuterol Supplied